easydns/chapps/INSTALLATION.md

 Optionally:
 - modify your Postfix service profile to add a `Requires=` line to ensure that the policy service is running before Postfix starts; we use RequiredBy= so this isn't strictly necessary.

+## Unrecommended: Global install via shell script

+The rest of the instructions are left below in hopes they will be helpful to people who are trying to install with a script, into global system directories.
+This really is not a very good idea, and is unlikely to go well, and also is likely to make upgrading really difficult

+Proceed at your own risk.

 ## Using the Install script -- only for git checkouts